-A memorable song from the past or a catchy melody helps Dennis spark connections with many hospice patients, especially those who are non-verbal.
+A memorable song from the past or a catchy melody helps chaplain Dennis Zimmerman spark connections, especially to non-verbal patients.

 “Everyone approaches death differently,” said hospice chaplain Dennis Zimmerman.
 Patients wonder how family will get along without them.
-They share regrets, make small talk and some patients dig deep into questions about dying and what comes next.
+They share regrets, make small talk and some dig deep into questions about the meaning of life and what comes next.

 “My job on the hospice team is to listen, counsel and help patients feel safe.
 I offer comfort and let them know they matter," said Dennis.
 “People think hospice work must be sad, hard work.
 We laugh all day long.
 People tell me wonderful stories.”

 In 2016, about 1.4 million Americans with terminal conditions enrolled in hospice care.
 Because many Americans aren’t connected with a church or members of the clergy, hospice chaplains are trained to respect the beliefs and cultural traditions of a diverse mix of patients.
 They must often counter the myths that they try to convert patients or only rush to the bedside in the final hours of life.